EatherGo/eather/README.md

 func main() {
 	config := eather.GetConfig()

 	eather.Start(config)
 }

 ```

+Copy .env.example to your project as .env with your own settings.

-Access http://localhost:8000/ or APP_URL from ENV.
+Access http://localhost:8000/ or APP_URL from ENV, and you should see 404 page not found.